matthewgarethlam/matthewgarethlam/README.md

 🗺 I specialise in geospatial data science.
 I love making maps and communicating with data.

-🗃 This is a collection of all the projects that I am working on, please feel free to browse through the different repositories.
+🗃 This is a collection of all the projects I've worked on.
+Some are from university courseworks.

 📫 You can reach me at matthewgarethlam@outlook.com